 1. Will face masks or face coverings be required at competitions?

-Yes, all competition staff, officials, volunteers, service providers and participants are required to wear a face mask or face covering in any setting where there is a possibility of being within six feet of any other individual, except when mounted on a horse or seated in a horse-drawn carriage or cart.
+Yes, all competition staff, officials, volunteers, service providers and participants are required to wear a face mask or face covering at all times while on competition grounds, except when mounted on a horse or riding in a horse-drawn carriage or cart.
 Competition Organizers may impose more stringent requirements than USEF and if this occurs, you must comply with these requirements.

 All individuals must practice social distancing (or physical distancing) at all times while on the competition grounds by staying at least six (6) feet (about two arms’ length) from any person who is not a member of their immediate household.
 Exception: social distancing is not required while competing (including warm-up) in driving classes where more than one participant is seated in the horse-drawn carriage or cart.